- What is an MVP, and Why Should We Invest in One?

 The cake model developed by Brandon Schauer offers two different models for developing a product over time.

-One way to plan a new product is starting with a dry cake.
+One way to plan a new product is to start with a dry cake.
 As the project develops, you add filling and icing.
-But adopt the customer's viewpoint for second, and you will see that this model is problematic.
+But adopt the customer's viewpoint for a second, and you will see that this model is problematic.
 The truth is that a cake without filling or icing isn't that attractive.

-You may be providing a limited number of functionalities, but they will come in an attractive package.
+You may provide limited functionalities, but they will come in an attractive package.

-It doesn't make sense to spend money on marketing when you can start building a community of loyal users without spending much.
+Spending money on marketing doesn't make sense when you can start building a community of loyal users without spending much.

-Here are 3 strategies to promote your idea and start gathering people around your value:
+Here are three strategies to promote your idea and start gathering people around your value:

-- Create a landing page – a landing page helps to validate your business idea.
+A landing page helps to validate your business idea.
 That's something Buffer did, and it worked.
-Describe the benefits of your product, add one powerful Call-to-Action and bring in web traffic.
-Get in touch with your customers and adjust your product to match their needs.
+Describe the benefits of your product, add one powerful Call-to-Action, and bring in web traffic.
+Contact your customers and adjust your product to match their needs.

-- Start a blog – Groupon started out by writing a WordPress blog.
-They promoted their blog posts within local communities and grew their conversion rate to service a smashing 48 million customers today.
-A blog gives exposure to your idea and offers a platform for users to leave feedback.
+Groupon started by writing a WordPress blog.
+They promoted their blog posts within local communities and grew their conversion rate to service 48 million customers today.
+A blog exposes your idea and offers a platform for users to leave feedback.

-- Make a video – Pebble used video to fund their smartwatch idea on Kickstarter and finished the campaign with over $10 million pledged.
-Video is a powerful format you should consider for showcasing the benefits your product.
+Pebble used video to fund their smartwatch idea on Kickstarter and finished the campaign with over $10 million pledged.
+Video is a powerful format you should consider for showcasing the benefits of your product.